-Welcome to Emerging Futures — Volume 24!
-Innovation is Working in the Dark - Experimenting with Embodied Creative Skills...
+Welcome to Emerging Futures -- Vol 24!
+Innovation is Working in the Dark...

 Jason and I like to get up early, long before the sun rises and work in the quiet darkness of the early morning hours.

 Jason: I'm usually up around 4am.
 It’s always been natural to wake in this hour often rising just minutes before the alarm is set to chime.
 I find the still darkness of the quiet pre-dawn hours the most comfortable and productive.
 At the desk without the pull of others' needs.
 Working out to set my day.
 Or on the road in perfect solitude.

 Iain: Usually the first thing I do is greet our cat Blacktop and let him out.
 Then I just stand outside in the dark breathing in the cool air and enjoying the darkness.
 The darkness of night is not a metaphor, nor is it the opposite of light.
 It is a beautiful period where standing on my step it is impossible to see what is out there, even as I know that I am surrounded by buildings, and in each building other people are going about their morning lives.
 This condition of knowing and not-knowing is always there:

 “The only thing that makes life possible is permanent intolerable uncertainty: not knowing what comes next” Ursula Le Guin

 And what is true of life is even more true of innovation and creativity: working with the new means not knowing what comes next.

 The radically new is exaptive and emergent — it is nowhere till it begins to happen.
 Because of this foresight, prediction, trend analysis, and deep knowledge of the past and future will not be of any direct help.